hippie68/pkgrename/README.md

       %version%        "1.00"

-      (*) Backports not targeting 5.05 are detected by searching file names for strings "BP", "Backport", and "BACKPORT".
+      (*) Backports not targeting 5.05 are detected by searching file names for the words "BP" and "Backport" (case-insensitive).
 The same principle applies to release groups and releases.

       (**) %type% is %category% mapped to "Game,Update,DLC,App,Other".
       These 5 default strings can be changed via option "--set-type", e.g.: